tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 Since it is simply a generator interface, you can use the DataFlow in other Python-based frameworks (e.g. Keras) or your own code as well.

-We use ILSVRC12 training set, which contains 1.28 million images.
+**What we are going to do**: We'll use ILSVRC12 training set, which contains 1.28 million images.
 The original images (JPEG compressed) are 140G in total.
 The average resolution is about 400x350 <sup>[[1]]</sup>.
 Following the [ResNet example](../examples/ResNet), we need images in their original resolution,